seenurjpt/seenurjpt/README.md

 ### 💬 Quote I Live By

-> *"First, solve the problem.
-Then, write the code."* — John Johnson
+> *"When you're the smartest person in the room, then you're in the wrong room."*

 <br/>